VIAL OF LIFE

 Senior PharmAssist helps Durham County residents age 60+ manage and get access to the medications they need.
 They’re able to find resources that make medicines available at low cost, and they help teach how to use medications safely and effectively.
 A staff pharmacist can take a good look at all of the medications being taken by a resident and can recommend which ones are inadvertently working against each other.
 (This sometimes happens when someone has multiple doctors who aren’t aware of what the others are prescribing.)
 Call to set an appointment.

 Senior PharmAssist will host a series of Medicare Basics seminars for those who are about to turn 65 and need to learn more.
-In-person workshops will be held at the Durham Center for Senior Life (406 Rigsbee Ave) on Tuesdays, January 14 and February 11, at 6pm.
+In-person workshops will be held at the Durham Center for Senior Life (406 Rigsbee Ave) on Tuesday, February 11, at 6pm.
 Click here or call 919-688-4772 to register for one of these free seminars.

 DURHAM CENTER FOR SENIOR LIFE